Read time: 3 mins

 The quantity of prawns your dog can safely consume depends on various factors like size, breed, and individual tolerance.
 As a guideline, offer prawns in small portions as an occasional treat and monitor for any adverse reactions.
 Moderation is essential to prevent digestive issues or potential allergic reactions.

 Prawns can be a flavourful addition to a dog's diet when served in moderation and prepared appropriately.
 Cooked prawns without seasonings or additives can be a safe occasional treat, while raw or processed prawn-based foods should be avoided due to potential health risks.
-Always consult your veterinarian before introducing new foods to your dog's diet to ensure their safety and well-being.
+Always consult your vet before introducing new foods to your dog's diet to ensure their safety and well-being.